Do I need a VISA to enter Bali?

 Is Bali Safe?

 Yes.
 Bali has always been peaceful, it is the only Hindu island in the Islamic Indonesian arcapelago and up until the 2002 and 2005 Kuta bombings, planned by outsiders.
 However since the attacks, the Indonesian goverment has taken the threat of terrorism very seriously and use measures to monitor and work to prevent future attacks.
 As for safety in the streets, there is very little violent crime in Bali, especially in Ubud - just be cautious against pickpockets in the beach areas and with handbags on motorbikes late at night.
 Always put your valuables under the seat of your motorbike/scooter.

 Should I rent a car?

 It is not necessary, nor advisable to rent a car in Bali.
-Taxis will cost about $25-$30 will take you from the Airport at Denpasar to Ubud (1.15/30hours drive - depending on traffic!)
-Most hotels offer free shuttles or a taxi service included to take you to the town center (in Ubud).
-You can also hire a private driver and a car for $40-$50 per day for day excursions.
+Taxis will cost about $25 - $30 to take you from the Airport at Denpasar to Ubud (approximately 1.5-hour drive, depending on traffic).
+Most hotels offer a free shuttle or taxi service to take you to the town center in Ubud.
+You can also hire a private driver and car for $40 - $60 per day for day excursions.

 Can I drink the water?

 No!
 Always drink bottled or filtered water.
 99% of restaurants in Bali use bottled water for all cooking purposes and it is advisable to drink and brush teeth with bottled water to avoid 'Bali Belly' - a mild dysentery which can occur but passes in a few days.

 Do I need immunizations when travelling to Bali?

 If you are staying in civilized, built up areas of Bali (like Kuta, Nusa Dua, Denpasar, Sanur, Seminyak, Canggu, Uluwatu/Jimbaran, Ubud, Amed) and staying in clean accommodation and eating in good restaurants you will be fine.
-A Typhoid shot is recommended and if you are worried or will be working with animals or somewhere in the jungle and more remote, a rabies shot is advised, but there is no need for Malaria tablets, Japanese Encephalitis or Polio shots if you are in urban areas.
+A Typhoid shot is recommended, and if you are worried or will be working with animals or somewhere in the jungle and more remote, a Rabies shot is advised.
+If you stay in urban areas, there is no need for Malaria tablets, Japanese Encephalitis, or Polio shots.